CLI Reference

 --freshness | Freshness threshold (e.g., 1h, 30m).
 Defaults: 1h for SaaS, 6h for databases |

-Source-specific flags (e.g., --api-key, --connection-string) are passed through.
+Connector-specific flags (e.g., --api-key, --connection-string) are passed through.

-dinobase add stripe --api-key sk_live_...dinobase add stripe --api-key sk_live_... --freshness 30mdinobase add parquet --path ./data/ --name analyticsdinobase add postgres --connection-string postgresql://... --name prod --sync-interval 30mdinobase sources
+dinobase add stripe --api-key sk_live_...dinobase add stripe --api-key sk_live_... --freshness 30mdinobase add parquet --path ./data/ --name analyticsdinobase add postgres --connection-string postgresql://... --name prod --sync-interval 30mdinobase connectors

-dinobase sources [OPTIONS]| Option | Description |
+dinobase connectors [OPTIONS]| Option | Description |

 |---|---|

---available | Show all available source types (not just connected) |
+--available | Show all available connector types (not just configured) |

 --pretty | Human-readable output |

-dinobase sync [source]
+dinobase sync [connector]

-dinobase sync [SOURCE_NAME] [OPTIONS]| Option | Default | Description |
+dinobase sync [CONNECTOR_NAME] [OPTIONS]| Option | Default | Description |

 |---|---|---|